akaros/vmm-akaros/xhype/xhype/readme.md

 scheduler.
 Again, using [hv_vcpu_run_until](https://developer.apple.com/documentation/hypervisor/3181548-hv_vcpu_run_until?language=objc), the framework itself will handle this type of vm exit and will not deliver this vm exit to user space.

+### VM-Entry Controls for MSRs

+Both `VM-entry MSR-load count` and `VM-entry MSR-load address` of VMCS are not available in Hypervisor Framework, instead, developers can use [ `hv_vcpu_enable_native_msr` ](https://developer.apple.com/documentation/hypervisor/1441240-hv_vcpu_enable_native_msr?language=objc) to add an MSR into VM-entry MSR-load area.

+### APIC Virtualization

+While Hypervisor framework provides [ `hv_vmx_vcpu_set_apic_address(hv_vcpuid_t vcpu, hv_gpaddr_t gpa)` ](https://developer.apple.com/documentation/hypervisor/1441053-hv_vmx_vcpu_set_apic_address?language=objc),
+it is quite confusing whether `gpa` refers to `APIC-access address` or `Virtual-APIC address` .
+As documented in Intel's manual, these two fields can be different.
+On the other hand, it is observed that `APIC-register virtualization` and `Virtual-interrupt delivery ` of ` Secondary Processor-Based VM-Execution Controls` are not supported in Hypervisor framework (tested on MacBook Pro (16-inch, 2019)).
+Thus xhype chose to emulate APIC.

+### VMCS fields controlled by Hypervisor framework

+The Hypervisor framework only exposes a subset of VMX to developers, for example, APIC virtualization is not available.
+A simple method to test whether a VMCS field is available is: read that VMCS field with `hv_vmx_vcpu_read_vmcs` , if it returns `0x3f` , it means this field is not available.
+Note this trick is from experience not from Apple's documents.

 ## Known issues

 1. The emulation of IO APIC, local APIC, RTC, and PIC device is just minimal and needs further development.